harsha-simhadri/big-ann-benchmarks/t3/gemini/README.md

 Currently the competition index files must be downloaded and installed manually.

-Download all the index files from [here](tbd) and unpack into the cloned repo's data directory.
+Download all the index files from [here](tbd) (TBD) and unpack into the cloned repo's data directory.

 ## Run The Competition Algorithm